Example: Simulating a Randomized Trial for a Vaccine

 Each clinical trial was designed to test a vaccine against the situation of no vaccine under similar circumstances through the random assignment of subjects to treatment and control groups.
-While the scope from one trial to the next are quite different, the randomization within a trial keeps the scope of the treatment and control groups roughly the same, which enables meaningful comparisons between groups in the same trial.
-The scope was different enough across the three vaccine trials to make direct comparisons problematic.
+While the scope from one trial to the next are quite different, the randomization within a trial keeps the scope of the treatment and control groups roughly the same.
+This enables meaningful comparisons between groups in the same trial.
+The scope was different enough across the three vaccine trials to make direct comparisons of the three trials problematic.

 A lot of information was recorded on each patient, such as their age, race, and sex, and in addition, whether they caught COVID, including the severity of the disease.
 At the end of 28 days, they found 468 cases of COVID-19, 117 of these were in the treatment group, and 351 in the control group.

 The random assignment of patients to treatment and control, gives the scientists a framework to assess the effectiveness of the vaccine.
 The typical reasoning goes as follows:

 Begin with the assumption that the vaccine is ineffective.